The History Major at Hanover

 In their junior year (typically in the winter term), majors are to participate in a seminar devoted to reflecting on the practice of history (through a study of historiography and historical methodology, for instance).
 The junior seminar provides an opportunity for focused study of questions and subject matter that inform all historical inquiry and have bearing on all other history courses as well as many courses outside of history.
 The seminar is designed to complement and provide a foundation for the Independent Study.

-(3) Independent Study (History 471)
+(3) Senior Thesis (History 471)

 (4) Comprehensive Evaluation (History 499)

 The history faculty are committed to providing majors with assistance in developing coherent and thoughtful academic programs and in formulating post-graduate plans.
 They believe that quality advising is central to the mission of the department and of the liberal arts.
 Advising should not simply be a matter of registering for classes, acquiring signatures, and shuffling papers; advising should complement and extend the objectives of teaching.
 Students, together with their advisers, can discuss, for example, the relationship between different courses and disciplines, the coherence of academic programs, the relationship between particular requirements, courses, or programs and the bearing that academic options will have on post-graduate plans.
 Together with the Career Center, major advisers will assist students in identifying and exploring post-graduate education and career options.
-The history department also offers the History Department Career Network, providing students with the opportunity to discuss educational and career plans with former Hanover history majors currently employed in a variety of occupations.